sealerio/sealer/docs/site/src/docs/getting-started/build-cloudimage.md

 CMD: Similar to the RUN instruction format, use the system shell to execute build commands.
 However, the CMD command will be executed when sealer run, generally used to start and configure the cluster.
-In addition, unlike the CMD instructions in the Dockerfile, there can be multiple CMD instructions in a kubefile.
+In addition, unlike the CMD instructions in the Dockerfile, there can be multiple CMD instructions in a kubefile, and support CMD command list.

 > instruction format: CMD {command args ...}

 Examples:

-Install a kubernetes dashboard using the kubectl command。
+Install a kubernetes dashboard using the kubectl command.

 `CMD kubectl apply -f recommended.yaml`

+Install mysql,redis and another saas application use one CMD command.

+`CMD kubectl apply -f mysql, kubectl apply -f redis, kubectl apply -f saas`

 ## Build type